SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/02-Built-in-Classes.md

 `Math` class methods are **static** and help performing the **numeric operations** and commonly used **mathematical functions** like:

-- rounding
+- Rounding

-- comparing
+- Comparing

-- square root
+- Square root

-- cube root
+- Cube root

-- exponential
+- Exponential

-- logarithm
+- Logarithm

-- trigonometric operations.
+- Trigonometric operations

 `Math` methods include: